sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 ### One sample proportion: Hypothesis testing

-Before the data on hypertension above was collected, the investigator had hypothesized that 50% of the population was hypertensive.
+Before the data on hypertension above was collected, the investigator
+hypothesized that 50% of the population was hypertensive.
 Next, we test this hypothesis.
 As usual, we start by setting the null hypothesis.